jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

 * These ideas are a very big part of what computer science is
 * Since this is an introductory course preparing you for computer science degrees, it would be prudent to take time to become aware of the foundational ideas
 * Further, it provides an opportunity to consider the underlying mathematics of everything we have done so far

+    * The mathematics provides a formal and precise way to demonstrate what problems can or cannot be solved with a given computational system

 * As you progress through your computer science degrees, these ideas will pop up now and then
 * Due to the requisite knowledge required to really get into these ideas, this topic presents a high-level introduction of the underlying ideas
 * Although kept at a high-level, it should be sufficient to contextualize computational systems